AdobeDocs/experience-manager-64.de-DE/help/sites-deploying/upgrade.md

 >[!NOTE]
 >
->Im Rahmen der Bemühungen zur Verbesserung der Zuverlässigkeit von Aktualisierungen wurde AEM 6.4 einer umfassenden Repository-Umstrukturierung unterzogen.
+>Im Rahmen der Bemühungen zur Verbesserung der Zuverlässigkeit von Upgrades wurde AEM 6.4 einer umfassenden Repository-Umstrukturierung unterzogen.
 For more information on how to align with the new structure, see [Repository Restructuring in AEM 6.4](/help/sites-deploying/repository-restructuring.md)

 ## Was wurde geändert? {#what-has-changed}